Welcome to my story, my dream and my life!

 I am on a mission to become the best triathlete I can and to inspire others to follow their dreams even when they seem impossible.

-Want to be part of the journey to the World Championships and help me achieve my dream?
+Want to be part of the journey to defend my world title 6 october 2022 in Kona?

 And don't forget to follow my adventures!